Find Trade Colleges

 11% Freshmen Loans

-There are 3,928 students at State Fair Community College in total, 1,976 are full-time undergraduates.
+The total student population at State Fair Community College is 3,928, which includes 1,976 full-time undergraduates.
 The school has a student-to-faculty ratio of 17 to 1.

-11% of State Fair Community College students take out loans to afford college costs.
-The typical student loan amount is $4,643 a year.
+Roughly 11% of students at State Fair Community College take out loans to pay for college.
+The average amount of student loans is $4,643 a year.
 State Fair Community College has a 2.5% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 The early-career average earnings of bachelor’s-degree holders from State Fair Community College is $28,867.